molambat/QAbyDayNSFWbyNight/README.md

 But let’s be clear: tech first ! spice optional.

 ---
-### 🎁 Custom QA/NSFW Collabs (Optional & Fully Consensual)
+### 🎁 Custom QA/NSFW Collabs (OPTIONAL & Fully Consensual)

-These extras are available for clients who want more than just test coverage — and know how to handle full-stack presence.
+These extras are designed for clients who desire more than just excellent test coverage—and know exactly how to handle full-stack visibility.
-All perks are post-agreement only and come with no pricing change.
+All perks are post-agreement only, fully consensual, and come at no additional cost.
-You don’t have to unlock them — but if you do, here’s what I bring beyond test coverage:
+You don’t have to unlock them, but if you do, here’s what awaits beyond traditional QA:

-🔓 NSFW Add-Ons — Full Disclosure, Full Control :
+🔓 NSFW Add-Ons — Full Disclosure, Fully Customizable :

 ✅ Lifetime access to my OF
 Unlimited access to my content, even after the mission ends.
 It’s not just a thank-you — it’s a long-term bonus for those who value consistency and attention to detail (in and out of context).

 ✅ Camera-Ready for calls
-Always available on cam — outfit by your mood, from business lace to... deviant casual.
-Whether we talk bugs or goals, I stay visible, attentive, and entirely in your loop.
+Five-minute coffee breaks paired with QA chats and discreet visual teasers.
+Quick, stimulating sessions to maintain energy and motivation.
+You set the pace.

 ✅ Scheduled Tease Sessions
 5 minutes coffee break, QA chat, and a quiet little reveal.
 Mini-breaks that keep the energy up.
 You pick the pace.

 ✅ Daily Stand-Tease
-For teams who want to keep it light: I show up to daily calls in your preferred outfit — from comfy hoodie to absolutely nothing underneath.
-Sync included.
+Keep your daily meetings enticing: I’ll join in the attire you choose—anything from your favorite comfy hoodie to completely casual beneath the camera line.
+Or perhaps professional top, playful below—sync and smiles always included.

 ✅ KPI x Kink Session
-Weekly check-in where we review your QA metrics — while I’m dressed in lingerie that matches your brand palette.
-Data never looked this good.
+Weekly check-ins where we deep-dive into QA metrics, with me dressed in lingerie matching your brand's palette.
+Making data irresistible, one metric at a time.

-✅ End-of-Month Highlights = Private Recap
+✅ End-of-Month Highlights (Private Recap)
-Once per sprint/month: a recap of what we shipped Timestamps optional.
-Outfit of your choice
+A monthly review celebrating delivered milestones—personalized timestamps, and your preferred choice of attire or theme.
+Celebrate wins visually and vividly.

+✅ Cage Commit Control
+Granting you temporary interactive control of my chastity cage, triggered by project milestones or commits.
+Safe, consensual, and directly tied to our shared objectives.

+✅ Remote QA-Vibro
+Interactive testing sessions where you remotely control a discreet, wearable device during mutual QA activities.
+Focused work sessions enhanced by shared, discreet excitement.

+✅ Nightly Comfort Calls
+Calming evening video or audio calls, offering gentle relaxation after challenging workdays—soft, reassuring, and comforting conversation as you wind down.

 ### 💸 Pricing Transparency
 All of this is included without changing the rate.